 Most importantly, there are several third party templates available for Scrivener.
 LivingWriter lacks such a huge library of templates.
 However, I am sure that they will update their templates library regularly.

-LivingWriter is a cloud-based software whereas Scrivener is a desktop application.
+LivingWriter is cloud-based software, whereas Scrivener is a desktop application.
 They both have their pros and cons.

 Being a cloud-based app, you will be able to access your work from anywhere as long as you have a computer and an active internet connection.

 You can collaborate in real-time and share your manuscript very easily with your co-authors or editors.
-Another benefit of such software is that they remain updated always.
+Another benefit of such software is that they always remain updated.

 But many writers find it insecure to store manuscripts online.
 Even today!

 Scrivener stores your documents locally.
 Real-time collaboration is not possible, and you need to export your manuscript every time you send it to the co-authors or the editor.
 Collaboration is painfully difficult.

 A feature that is missing in LivingWriter is its support for .epub.
 Scrivener has recently introduced the support for .epub, and I am eagerly waiting for this feature in LivingWriter.